laitco/tailscale-healthcheck/README.md

 ### Filter Configuration Examples

-The application supports filtering devices by OS and identifier (hostname, ID, or name) using wildcards:
+The application supports filtering devices by OS, identifier (hostname, ID, or name), and tags using wildcards:

 **Operating System Filters:**
 ```bash